stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

 ```

 > **Warning** Suppose you see multiple `beforeAll` and `afterAll` logs, what's happening?
 > Playwright tries to run as many tests in parallel as possible.
-This can be configured on a project or test level.
-We'll look into this in a moment.
+These test runs are executed in different processes so that `beforeAll` and `afterAll` need to be ran multiple times.
+We'll look into parallelism in a moment.

+## Handy testing utility methods

 TODO parallelism
 TODO fixme, only, etc.